johnwalters/TallyStick/docs/accounting_plan.md

 ## Current status

-- **Overall status:** MVP implementation in progress
+- **Overall status:** Feature-complete checkpoint through the first Balance Sheet release
-- **Current phase:** Phase 8 — Backup, restore, and portable export
+- **Current phase:** No active implementation phase; the next product feature has not been selected
-- **Implementation started:** Yes
+- **Implementation started:** Yes; the current milestone is implemented and verified
-- **Current report status:** P/L Summary/P/L Detail UI, recursive chart hierarchy, bold account-group subtotals, drill-down, report-only exclusions, Schedule C controls, report exports, browser tests, production builds, and isolated Electron smoke are complete.
+- **Current report status:** P/L Summary and Detail, Schedule C controls, as-of Balance Sheet, exact drill-down, CSV/XLSX exports, print/PDF-ready preview, browser tests, production builds, and isolated Electron smoke are complete.
-- **Primary MVP outcome:** Import source transactions, review and classify them, and produce a traceable cash-basis P/L and Schedule C-ready accountant package.
+- **Current product outcome:** Import source transactions, review and classify them, maintain local books, and produce traceable cash-basis P/L and reconciled as-of Balance Sheet reports.

+The phase plan below is retained as the original implementation map.
+Some unchecked hardening and documentation items remain in the legacy task tracker, but they are deferred rather than an active feature phase.
+Balance Sheet delivery and acceptance are recorded separately in the completed [Balance Sheet Task Tracker](Balance%20Sheet%20TASKS.md).

 ## Locked scope and architectural decisions